ReclaimApp/Reclaim/README.md

 ## Features

-- Reclaim Facebook data in one click using our automated scripts
+- Manual walkthrough for reclaiming Facebook data
 - Manual walkthrough for reclaiming Twitter data
 - Explore all of your Facebook data
 - Explore all of your Twitter data